Umuzi-org/ACN-syllabus/content/projects/basic-unit-test-mocks-kata/_index.md

 ## The actual project

-Write a program that sends a random inspirational quote to an email address, you should export a function called `sendEmail` responsible to do excatly that... send an email.
-The email address to send to should be a command-line parameter passed to the program.
+Write a program that sends a random inspirational quote to an email address, you should export 2 functions:
+  1. `handleSendEmail` it should take in a parameter which is the recipients email address, and should be the only function responsible for sending the email via SMTP
+  2. `sendEmail` it should handle getting the recipients email address, the email address could come from the command line or passed directly to onSendEmail as a parameter

 You should have a list of quotes in a file by itself.
 Your program should grab one and send the email.